 Tickets for guests are not required for the ceremony and the number of guests is not limited.
 Seating is on a first come, first serve basis.
 Guest may only enter Moby Arena through the north entrance (see map above).
-Guests will be seated beginning at 8 a.m. for Ceremony I and noon for Ceremony II.
-The ceremonies will begin promptly at 9 a.m. and 1 p.m., respectively.
+Guests will be seated beginning at 8 a.m.
+The ceremony will begin promptly at 9 a.m.

 Guests in wheelchairs can be accommodated on both the north and south ends of the concourse level, with the best view of the ceremony on the west side.
 (The best area to drop off guests in wheelchairs is at the north inclined ramp which will take them up to the concourse level; there are no elevators in this area.)
 The first two rows of seats in each section will also be reserved for guests who need special assistance because of difficulty managing stairs.
 Signs will be taped to chairs for these persons and a few of their companions.
 This seating is available on a first-come, first served basis, and is limited, so please do not plan for large groups to sit in this area.
 A sign language interpreter will be present.
 There will be reserved seating in Section P for guests with hearing-impairments.